 Ratings in depth

-This phablet-sized smartphone was the first to run Android 5.0 Lollipop and now Android 5.1 and the Android M beta, and, really, there's no better way to experience all of the changes Google has made to its operating system.
+This phablet-sized smartphone was the first to run Android 5.0 Lollipop, and now Android 5.1 and the Android M beta, and, really, there's no better way to experience all of the changes Google has made to its operating system.

 It parades the colorful Material Design interface on a massive 6-inch display, moves seamlessly between apps thanks to a Snapdragon processor and 3GB of RAM, and lasts one day with a large, Qi-chargeable 3220 mAh battery.

 Google Now, still one swipe to the left, is more personal than ever, which shows this phone is willing to go the extra .5 inches to please without BendGating over backwards.

 Nexus 6 isn't for everyone, especially one-handed texters who think the 5.2-inch Moto X pushes the limit, or anyone who can't live without the presence-sensing Moto Active Display.
 It's also not as flashy as the newly launched Samsung Galaxy S6 Edge or premium feeling as the all-metal HTC One M9, or as resourceful as the new Samsung Galaxy Note 5.